Checklist of Things to Pack

 Bed and Bath Linens

 We do not recommend that you bring sheets, blankets, or pillows with you.
 They are too heavy and take up too much space in your luggage.
 These items are also costly to ship in advance and can be easily purchased once you arrive in Brazil.
 If you are going to be living with a host family, sheets, towels, and blankets will often be provided.

-If you are taking any medication that is not available in India, you should bring a full supply of what you will need with you on the plane together with all the appropriate prescriptions.
+If you are taking any prescription medication you should bring a full supply of what you will need with you on the plane together with all the appropriate prescriptions.
 Mailing medicines across international borders is extremely complex and often impossible.
-Prescription medicines should be left in the original containers.
-It is also suggested that you carry the original prescription or a note from your doctor to avoid questioning.
-Please also note that in the event that a prescription must be replaced in India, you should have the generic name of your medication on the prescription, in addition to the U.S. brand name.
-Antibiotics in India are available over the counter in all pharmacies.
-Other generic medicines for pain, cold, and fever are also available at reasonable cost.
-Some of the brand names for medicines are – Crocin (for fever and pain), Brufen (pain reliever), Augmentin (broad spectrum antibiotic).
-The area of your apartment and college where you’ll study will have good pharmacies close by.
+Prescription medicines should be left in the original containers, be accompanied by a doctor’s prescription, and be packed in your carry-on bags.
+Please also note that in the event that a prescription must be replaced in country you should have the generic name of your medication on the prescription, in addition to the U.S. ‘brand’ name.

-Please be aware that while many people in the cities carry their laptops around with them, you should be very careful as thieves target laptops.
-You can carry your laptop in a bag pack to keep it safe.
-If you do not bring your laptop, you will need to go to “lan houses” or “cyber-cafés,” because universities don’t always have enough computers available for student use.
+Please be aware that while many people in the cities carry their laptops around with them, you should be very careful as thieves target laptops especially.
+If you do not take your laptop, you will need to go to “lan houses” or “cyber-cafés,” because universities don’t always have enough computers available for student use.
 Take a flash drive with you or save your items and documents to the cloud to avoid lugging your computer to print your papers.
 Nearly all host families will be equipped with wi-fi to facilitate your computing needs at home.

-If you are planning to live with a local resident (Indian or otherwise), you may wish to present him or her with a token gift.
-You may also wish to have a couple small gifts with you in case you are invited to a professor’s or classmate’s house.
+If you are planning to live with a host family you may wish to present them with a token gift.
 It is probably best to select something that has significance to you and is packable and light.
 Consider the following items:

-- Small souvenirs of the U.S.: postcards, buttons, stickers, U.S. stamps, small handicrafts.
+- Small souvenirs of your home university and the U.S.: postcards, buttons, stickers, U.S. stamps, small handicrafts, coffee cups

-- Items representative of where you are from (i.e. Vermont maple candy).
+- Items representative of where you are from (i.e. Vermont maple syrup).